akvorado/akvorado/console/data/docs/02-configuration.md

  - `username` is the username to use for authentication
  - `password` is the password to use for authentication
  - `database` defines the database to use to create tables
  - `orchestrator-url` defines the URL of the orchestrator to be used by Clickhouse (autodetection when not specified)
- - `kafka-consumers` defines the number of consumers to use to poll Kafka (it should not exceed the number of partitions)
+ - `kafka` defines the configuration for Kafka.
+It takes `topic`, `brokers` and `version`, as described in the configuration for the [inlet service](#kafka) but if absent, they are copied over from the Kafka component.
+It also takes `consumers` to define the number of consumers to use to poll Kafka (it should not exceed the number of partitions)

 ### Kafka